 Deterrence can best be achieved if our defense posture makes Soviet assessments of war outcomes so uncertain as to remove any incentive for initiating attack.
-This would require that we possess a mix of military forces, including those nuclear and conventional forces providing defensive and retaliatory capabilities, that the priets will view as giving us the ability to deny them their political and military objectives.
+This would require that we possess a mix of military forces, including those nuclear and conventional forces providing defensive and retaliatory capabilities, that the riets will view a giving us the ability to deny them their political and military objectives.
 (U)

-In short, deterrence of argression is also chieved by maximizing an aggressor's uncertainty that he can achieve political objectives by force, and the certainty that he will face grave risk to things that he values most short he try.
+In short, deterrent of argression is also chieved by maximizing an aggressor's untertaint that he can achieve political objectives by force and the certainty dathe will face grave risk to things that it was uses most should be try.
 Certainly, the tools for maintaining deterrence will change.
-The challenge and opportunity that we face is to determine how best to channel that change.
+The challenge and opportunity that we fice is to determine how best to channel that change.
 (U)

-The potential impact of eminating ballistic missiles on deterrence.
-The elimination of offensionalistic missiles offers the possibility of enhancing deterrence because the slower pace associated with the employment of bomber and cruise missile forces makes their effective use by an aggressor in a first strike much more difficult.
+The potential impact of eliminating ballistic missiles on deterrence.
+The elimination of offensit elistic missiles offers the possibility of enhancing deterrence because the slower pace associated with the employment of bomber and cruise missile forces makes their effective use by an aggressor in a first strike much more difficult.
 The effects of such an attempt are also much more uncertain.
 At the same time, it should be recognized that the certainty of the ability of the US to respond to a first strike with strategic forces which are not degraded by that attempted attack is considerably higher when both sides have only slow flying system.
-These considerations should be factored into evaluations of the military sifficiency of alternative forces in deter and to respind to a first strike.
-(U)
+These considerations should be factored into evaluations of the military sufficiency of alternative forces in deter and to respond to a first strike.